When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 Yes.
 In a U-M Dropbox account, there is a limit of five connected computers (e.g., Mac, Windows, Linux, etc.) and five mobile devices (e.g., smartphones, tablets, iOS, Android, etc.) These limits cannot be exceeded.

 If you created your personal Dropbox account before September 2019, any existing Paper docs will no longer be located under paper.dropbox.com when you migrate to U-M Dropbox.
-Instead, you will need to search for the documents using the search function within Dropbox after migration.
+After migration, you will need to search for the documents using the search function in Dropbox.
 We also recommend creating shortcut links to the files before the migration.
-Instructions for making a shortcut are at https://help.dropbox.com/files-folders/share/shortcuts.
+Refer to the Dropbox Help Center for instructions for making shortcuts.

 No, it is not possible to associate your @med.umich.edu email address with U-M Dropbox.
 If someone would like to share something with you via Dropbox, it will have to be via your @umich.edu email address.